azadbolour/boardgame/scala-server/README.md

 - export `GAME_SERVER_URL="http://localhost:6587"` no slash at the end

 ## To Do

+- Change the secret key to a real secret for production.
+Read the documentation.

+- Bug extending a word should work constitute a legitimate play.

+- For now user goes first.
+TODO.
+After starting a game, toss a coin in the client to determine who goes first.
+If it is machine, do a machine play.

+  Add center square image.

 - Uniqueness of player name.
 Need an index for the database.